Dräxlmaier Group: 1978-1987

-In 1982, the company produced components for Mercedes-Benz for the first time.
+The workforce grew to just under 2,000 employees during the 1980s.
+A production site was established in Braunau am Inn, Austria, (1978).
+In 1982, the company manufactured components for Daimler-Benz for the first time.
 In 1983, Dräxlmaier used a mainframe computer for the first time and converted 100 workstations to electronic data processing.
-With the construction of the automated high-bay warehouse and the small-parts picking warehouse in 1987, the foundation for supply chain management was created.
-Since then, the material flow and all essential JIT/JIS processes have been controlled from here.
+The construction of the automated high-bay warehouse and the parts-picking warehouse in 1987 laid the foundation for supply chain management.
+Since then, the material flow and all essential JIT/JIS processes have been controlled from there.

-1988–1997
+1988-1997

-In 1993, Dräxlmaier opened production sites in the Czechia and Romania.
-With the order to develop, manufacture and supply the complete cockpit for the Mercedes-Benz CLK, the company took the step to becoming a system supplier for interiors in 1994.
-Two years later, in 1996, the production network was expanded with the establishment of new plants in America and Mexico.
+In 1993, Dräxlmaier opened production sites in Czechia and Romania.
+With the contract to develop, manufacture and deliver the complete cockpit for the Mercedes-Benz CLK, the company took the step of becoming a system supplier in the interior segment in 1994.
+In 1996, the production network was expanded with new production sites in the USA and Mexico.
+The "Group of Companies Dräxlmaier " was renamed the "Dräxlmaier Group" in 1997.
+In November 1997, it purchased the subsidiary Holzindustrie Bruchsal GmbH from the then Daimler-Benz AG..

-In 1997, the Dräxlmaier Group of Companies was renamed Dräxlmaier Group.
-In the same year, the company was appointed to install the first "Functionally Integrated System" (FIS) in the BMW 7 Series.
-This resulted in the development of the first interior module to integrate all electrical and electronic functions included in a car door into one comprehensive system.

-In November the same year, Dräxlmaier bought the subsidiary Holzindustrie Bruchsal GmbH from the then Daimler-Benz AG.